pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 Anchel's schedule isn't just a glimpse of good news after a long, dark pandemic - it's a classic checkpoint for any xxx-year-old bass.
 Basses are among the voice types that often have to wield a good amount of professional patience, waiting for the physiology of the voice to mature enough to sing the roles that best show them off.

+Classic, sure — but Anchel is no tried trope about the opera careers of days gone by.
+Just ask the 16,000 people who follow him on Instagram, or better yet, the 831,000 people who follow him on TikTok.

 *
 * modern opera singer, great melding of personality and craft - also, diversifying, which is oddly a new thing for an opera singer
 * makeup tutorials, body positivity, singing, gay best friend